 As part of the consolidated planning process, the lead agency must consult with a wide variety of organizations in order to gain understanding of the housing and community development stage.
-This Consolidated Plan represents a collective effort from a broad array of entities in Minnesota including private, non-profit and public organizations, non-entitled communities, county governments, Continuum
+This Consolidated Plan represents a collective effort from a broad array of entities in Minnesota including private, non-profit, and public organizations, non-entitled communities, county governments, Continuum of Care organizations, and various other state agencies.
+The public participation process included focus groups, outreach committees, and public input sessions.

-We notify the public of the availability of the draft in the State Register and through our state social media outlets and eNews listservs, including to organizations that work directly with minorities, non-English speaking persons and persons with disabilities.
+We notify the public of the availability of the draft in the State Register and through our state social media outlets and eNews listservs, including to organizations that work directly with underserved populations, limited or non-English speaking persons and persons with disabilities.
 For example, per our Citizen Participation Plan, we reach out to a wide network of councils and coalitions focusing on specific populations, including the Council on Asian Pacific Minnesotans, Central Cultural Chicano, CLUES, Council for Minnesotans of African Heritage, Minnesota Council on Latino Affairs, and the Upper Midwest American Indian Center.
-In addition, our eNews distribution includes an extensive network of providers for persons with disabilities, through the Olmstead Implementation Office currently located at Minnesota Housing.
+In addition, our eNews distribution includes an extensive network of providers for persons with disabilities, through the Olmstead Implementation Office currently located at

+Minnesota Housing.
 Public comment narratives will be attached once received as an attachments in Citizens Participation Comments.

-This year, we will conduct an internet based webinar in place of an in person feedback session on this draft.
+This year, we conducted an internet-based webinar in place of an in-person feedback session on this draft.